 We often talk about how we are not a treatment center or IOP, but what exactly does that mean?

-How Maggie’s Is Not a Treatment Center or IOP
+How The Magdalen House Is Not a Treatment Center

 1. Our services and programs are always free

-The Magdalen House is completely free to alcoholic women seeking help.
-Most treatment centers require some form of payment or health insurance; at Maggie’s, we require neither.
-Once qualified through a phone screening for our Social Detox Program, you can come with nothing and receive our services.
+The Magdalen House is completely free.
+While most treatment centers require some form of payment or health insurance, at Maggie’s we require neither.

 While most treatment centers offer an intensive outpatient program (or IOP), which usually costs more and requires several hours a day of continued counseling or therapy, The Magdalen House offers The Next Step, a no-cost alternative.

 3. We provide a social detox, not a medical detox

 At The Magdalen House, we offer a Social Detox program rather than a medical detox.
 Our Social Detox program is peer-based and driven by qualified and trained staff members and volunteers.
 On the other hand, a medical detox, commonly found at treatment centers, is run by medical professionals who may administer detox medications.

 4. The Magdalen House is actually a house

 We are in a home setting with a small population of women.
 Clients in our Social Detox program learn to get back into a daily routine by completing house chores, participating in group meditation, cooking meals together, and so much more.
 This setting helps our clients feel like they are part of a family and a community and is different than a traditional treatment which can look and feel more like a medical facility.